monkey-xyz/pldbrja/README.md

 <h3 align="center">Mia 🐒 @kynome</h3>
 <hr>

-<p>My name is Mia, I'm a full stack develop who enjoys building APIs and integrating the back end.
+<p>My name is Mia, I'm a full stack developer who enjoys building APIs and integrating the back end.
 I got my start in high school building static sites, and since then toughed it out and learned vanilla Javascript over just jQuery.</p>

 <p>I'm a hobbyist baker alongside my code and dedicated to smaller details and sticking to finding what works (or tastes) the best.</p>